houjingyi-ustb/discover_PLF/README.md

 # Discovering Predictable Latent Factors for Time Series Forecasting

-This repository is the official implementation of "Beyond Intrinsic Modes: Discovering Predictable Latent Factors for Financial Time Series Forecasting".
+This repository is the official implementation of "Discovering Predictable Latent Factors for Financial Time Series Forecasting".